Send a message for the WIRELESS to: wireless@kiyu.com

 Galena City School District is looking for substitute staff for all positions for this school year.
 If you are looking for a flexible schedule, this is the temporary position for you!
 If interested, please apply at the Galena City School District website, under employment, substitutes.
 You can also apply using this link.
 Their phone number is 907-656-1205.
 (8/12)

 Galena City School District is hiring!
-Current job openings can be found on our district website at www.galenaalaska.org, under Employment.
+Current job openings can be found on our district website at www.galenaalaska.org/employment.
 (12/13)

 Classifieds